 - 8,582 Michigan 4-H youth experiences related to citizenship, leadership, civic engagement, community service, communication and arts in 2020-2021

-- 83 counties with youth receiving Michigan 4-H citizenship, leadership, cultural education and communication programming in 2018-2019
+- 141 Michigan 4-H citizenship, leadership, cultural education and communication programs offered in 2021

 - Global citizenship